Jakub21/EU4-GUI-Province-Editor/README.md

 Finds provinces with "condition value" in "condition column" and changes all entries in "value column" to "value"
 ```
 in [condition column] [condition value]* [value column] [value]
-in region iberia religion catholic
+in regn iberia religion catholic
 ```

 ### General Commands